Cruise ship

+Operators of cruise ships are known as cruise lines.
+Cruise ships are organized much like floating hotels, with a complete hospitality staff in addition to the usual ship's crew.
+Traditionally, the ships' restaurants organize two dinner services per day, early dining and late dining, and passengers are allocated a set dining time for the entire cruise; a recent trend is to allow diners to dine whenever they want.
+Besides the dining room, modern cruise ships often contain one or more casual buffet-style eateries.
+Most cruise ships sail the Caribbean or the Mediterranean.
+Others operate elsewhere in places like Alaska, the South Pacific, and the Baltic Sea.

+The cruise industry has been criticized for its detrimental impacts on the environment.
+A 2019 study found that the levels of emitted particulate matter recorded on board pose a potential health danger to passengers.
+Large cruise ships have been identified as one of the major causes of overtourism.

 History

 Origins

 Italy, a traditional focus of the Grand Tour, offered an early cruise experience on the Francesco I, flying the flag of the Kingdom of the Two Sicilies.
 Built in 1831, the Francesco I sailed from Naples in early June 1833, preceded by an advertising campaign.
-Nobles, authorities, and royal princes from all over Europe boarded the cruise ship, which sailed in just over three months to Taormina, Catania, Syracuse, Malta, Corfu, Patras, Delphi, Zante, Athens, Smyrna and Constantinople, providing passengers with excursions and guided tours, dancing, card tables on the deck and parties on board.
-However, it was restricted to the aristocracy of Europe and was not a commercial endeavour.
+Nobles, authorities, and royal princes from all over Europe boarded the cruise ship, which sailed in just over three months to Taormina, Catania, Syracuse, Malta, Corfu, Patras, Delphi, Zante, Athens, Smyrna and Constantinople, providing passengers with excursions and guided tours.